wso2/docs-ei/en/streaming-integrator/docs/guides/cleansing-data.md

     To filter events as described, follow the procedure below.

-    1. Open the `TemperatureApp' Siddi application.
+    1. Open the `TemperatureApp` Siddi application.
     2. Create a new query named `FilteredRoomRange` as follows:
         1. Add a `from` clause as follows to get the required events from the `TempStream` stream.
            `from TempStream`